-On episode 11 of the Take Me to the World Musical Theatre Podcast I talk a little bit about the history and my experience with the musical Cabaret.
-This is part one of a multiple episode analysis on the musical Cabaret.
-For this analysis I am looking at the 1998 Broadway Revival, although I’ll have resource links to other versions of Cabaret on this page as well.
+In Episode 11 of the Take Me To The World Musical Theatre Podcast, I talk a little bit about the history and my experience with the musical Cabaret.
+This is part one of a multiple-episode analysis on the musical Cabaret.
+For this analysis, I am looking at the 1998 Broadway Revival, although I’ll have resource links to other versions of Cabaret on this page as well.
 This episode does not contain major spoilers for this musical, although there will be spoilers for this musical in the next two episodes.

 Where to Listen to Episode 11?

 If you haven’t heard it yet you can listen to Episode 11 on Podcasts.com

 Listen and subscribe to the Take Me To The World Musical Theatre Podcast on your favourite podcast app or website below.

 Resources – Music